jinjagit/blogger/README.md

 It took me a while to discover a way to delete comments.
 After getting most of the way there, (adding a destroy function to comments_controller.rb, etc.), the last piece of the jigsaw fell into place when I found the syntax for the delete link in the [...views/articles/\_comment.html.erb partial](https://github.com/jinjagit/blogger/blob/master/app/views/articles/_comment.html.erb) in [this post](https://stackoverflow.com/questions/34476250/how-can-i-delete-comments-in-a-rails-blog-app).

 After that, it was simply a matter of adding a conditional to the delete link, so it is only shown when "admin" (or any other specified user) is logged in, and adding the usual relevant before_action filter and related function to [comments_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/comments_controller.rb).

-### Implement view_count for articles:

-For a recap of how to add a new 'view_count' column to the articles model,  this post is helpful (remember the type is 'integer').
-After doing that (and running <code>rake db:migrate</code>), I decided to go for the 'calling a model method from the controller' approach.

-The necessary code was added to the show method in the [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb) controller, and a new method, called 'increment_view_count' in the [articles.rb](https://github.com/jinjagit/blogger/blob/master/app/models/article.rb) model.
-The new parameter also needs to be 'permitted' in [articles_helper.rb](https://github.com/jinjagit/blogger/blob/master/app/helpers/articles_helper.rb).

-After that, it is a simple task to show the view count on the article(s) page(s), by adding the relevant code to [.../views/articles.show.html.erb](https://github.com/jinjagit/blogger/blob/master/app/views/articles/show.html.erb).

-### Create view; list of top 3 most viewed articles:

-First, I created a new route in [routes.rb](https://github.com/jinjagit/blogger/blob/master/config/routes.rb), called 'index_by_views', using information in [this post](https://stackoverflow.com/questions/20383503/add-new-view-to-a-controller-in-rails) as a template.
-Then, I created a new method in [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb), modeled on the 'index' method, but with a different ordering (by number of views, in descending order).
-I also changed 'index' to specify ascending created_at order.
-This meant I could now add a button to my sidebar that linked to the new 'index_by_views'.

-Adding <code>.limit(3)</code> to the end of the 'index_by_views' article sorting statement ensured only three articles are returned to this new view.
-Lastly, I made the view count of each article visible in this new view and did a little more layout tweaking to tidy up.